-Potential vegetation on the Steep Stony Upland ecological site is dominated by mid-stature cool-season perennial grasses.
-Other significant vegetation includes mountain big sagebrush, fringed sagewort, wild rose, arrowleaf balsamroot, and a variety of forbs.
-The expected potential composition is 75 percent grasses, 15 percent forbs, and 10 percent woody plants.
-The composition and production will vary due to historic use and fluctuating precipitation.
+Potential vegetation on this site is dominated by mid cool-season perennial grasses.
+Other significant vegetation includes antelope bitterbrush, big sagebrush and a variety of forbs.
+The expected potential composition for this site is about 75% grasses, 10% forbs and 15% woody plants.
+The composition and production will vary naturally due to historical use, fluctuating precipitation and fire frequency.

-As the Steep Stony Upland ecological site deteriorates species such as Idaho fescue, Sandberg bluegrass, and broom snakeweed will increase.
-Cool-season grasses such as bluebunch wheatgrass, Columbia needlegrass and letterman's needlegrass will decrease in frequency and production.
+As this site deteriorates from improper grazing management, species such as rhizomatous wheatgrasses, Sandberg bluegrass, spike trisetum, and big sagebrush will increase.
+Cool season grasses such as bluebunch wheatgrass, spikefescue, Idaho fescue and Columbia needlegrass will decrease in frequency and production.